jax-ml/jax/README.md

 ## Random numbers are different

-JAX needs a pseudo-random number generator (PRNG) system to provide reproducible results invariant to compilation boundaries and backends, while also maximizing performance by enabling vectorized generation and parallelization across random calls.
+JAX needs a functional pseudo-random number generator (PRNG) system to provide reproducible results invariant to compilation boundaries and backends, while also maximizing performance by enabling vectorized generation and parallelization across random calls.
 The `numpy.random` library doesn’t have